Sh031224/school-meals-extension/README.md

 ## school-meals-extension

-🍽 It is an extension program that informs Korea's national school lunch and schedule information.
+🍽 It is an extension program that informs Korean school lunch and schedule information.

 ### 바로가기